 The Man Who Knew Too Little 1997 Available on Amazon Prime Video, Vudu, iTunes and YouTube

 This is the most mainstream of the movies listed, the one you're most likely to have seen, but I can't resist including it because it's just so funny.
 It's one Paul and I can watch again and again and never become inured.
 Bill Murray stars as Wallace Ritchie who hails from Des Moines! as the quintessential, naively-ignorant American traveling abroad for the first time.
-In London to celebrate his brother James' (played by Peter Gallagher) birthday, he inadvertently gets in the middle of a Soviet espionage plot to detonate a bomb at a British and Russian state dinner in an attempt to restart the Cold War.
+In London to celebrate his brother James' (played by Peter Gallagher) birthday, he inadvertently gets in the middle of a Soviet espionage plot to detonate a bomb at a British and Russian state dinner.
 Along the way Wallace falls in love of course.
 It's the perfect laugh-out-loud sendup of the spy movie genre.

 Waking Ned Divine 1998 Available on Amazon Prime Video, Vudu, iTunes and YouTube

-When best friends Jackie O'Shea and Michael O'Sullivan discover someone in their small Irish village has won the lottery, they set off to see if the winner might be in a sharing mood.
-After concluding that the lucky person must be Ned Devine, they pay him a visit and find him dead from the shock of having won.
-Since Ned is the only one who can claim the prize, the townsfolk band together to convince the lottery authorities that O'Sullivan is Devine so that they can all split the cash.
-If you've never seen a couple of old-ish naked guys riding around on a scooter, now's your chance.
+When someone in the tiny village of Tulaigh Mhór, population, 52, wins the Irish lottery, best mates Jackie O'Shea and Michael O'Sullivan devise a scheme to figure out who the winner might be, intent upon currying favor with the newly-minted, multi-million-pound neighbor and getting a slice of the pie.
+After concluding through a process of elimination that the lucky person must be Ned Devine, they pay him a visit and find him dead from the shock of having won.
+Since Ned is the only one who can claim the prize, Jackie and Michael hatch a plan for Michael to impersonate Ned, but not before the whole town wants in.
+If you've never seen an old-ish naked guy riding around on a scooter, now's your chance.